PROJECTS

-Beethoven Reimagined: the Violin Sonatas
+Beethoven Revisited: the Violin Sonatas

 Beethoven’s violin sonatas are a cornerstone of the classical repertoire, performed countless times on concert stages worldwide.
 However, most modern performances follow Beethoven’s notations with strict adherence, potentially limiting expressive possibilities.
-Our project, Beethoven Reimagined, seeks to explore alternative ways of interpreting these works by delving into historical performance practices and applying these insights to enliven realisations with dramatic impact and variety.
+Our project, Beethoven Revisited, seeks to explore alternative ways of interpreting these works by delving into historical performance practices and applying these insights to enliven realisations with dramatic impact and variety.

 Historically, musicians of this period were expected to play with far greater flexibility in terms of tempo rubato and rhythmic freedom .
 Early editions of Beethoven’s sonatas, along with accounts from contemporaries, also reveal that the use of performance practices such as portamento, arpeggiation and ornamentation can be used to enhance expressiveness and character.